microsoft/datashaper/javascript/react/docs/react.api.md

     label?: string;
 }

-// Warning: (ae-missing-release-tag) "tableMenuCommand" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public
-export function tableMenuCommand(tables: TableContainer[], selectedKey?: string | undefined, onChange?: (id: string) => void, props?: Partial<ICommandBarItemProps>): ICommandBarItemProps;

 // Warning: (ae-missing-release-tag) "TablesList" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)